AndresaCampos/resume/resume.md

 ## Professional Summary

 Doctoral candidate at Carnegie Mellon University doing research in observational cosmology.
 Experienced in analyzing complex data sets from astrophysical systems using machine learning and Bayesian statistical techniques.
 5+ years of professional work and research experience using Python.

+Experienced in applying Machine Learning and Bayesian inference techniques to studies of big datasets from astrophysical systems, such as gravitational lenses.
+Skilled at interpreting and explaining complex findings.
+Team lead in the international scientific collaboration
+Dark Energy Survey, with proven ability to execute projects from end to end.
+Published papers in major journals.

 ## Work Experience

 ### [Dark Energy Survey](https://www.darkenergysurvey.org/collaboration-and-sponsors/), USA | Analysis Team Lead

 * Weak Lensing Redshift Distributions | 10/2021 - Present
-  * Leading a team of 5+ scientists analyzing data of about 300 million galaxies.
+  * Leading a team of 5 scientists analyzing data of about 300 million galaxies.
   * Designed and implemented a pipeline using unsupervised learning and bayesian inference to estimate the redshift of galaxies.
   * Rewarded with exclusive data access rights and co-authored over 30 publications.

 * Samplers and Tensions | 10/2019 - 09/2021
   * Co-led a team of 8 scientists assessing the consistency between data collected by independent experiments.
-  * Generated simulated data to evaluate the efficiency of statistical metrics in identifying inconsistencies amongst measurements of cosmological parameters by different experiments.
+  * Generated simulated data to evaluate the efficiency of statistical metrics in identifying inconsistencies amongst measurements of cosmological parameters in high dimensional parameter spac
   * Recommended the Dark Energy Survey Year 3 analysis strategy and published results in renowned journal.